Table of contents

 As for the analysis, we should recognize once again the deep complexity in how Hamas thinks and acts.
 As a force of government and a political movement, Hamas is driven by sincere dedication to ideals as well as by the desire to maintain its authority.
 The contradiction is only apparent.
 It is logical (and, I believe, perfectly consistent with anarchist analyses) that when an organization that is strongly moved by ideals of (national) liberation conquers a state apparatus -- or something resembling a state, as in the case of Gaza -- rather than abolish it, it will start identifying the interest of the people and the struggle with its own ability to remain in a position of power.

 Portraying Hamas as an opportunistic and elitist clique that does not represent the Palestinian people and cares first and foremost about its own interests is not only factually wrong.
-It is also damaging to our own analyses, as it prevents us from understanding the decisions of Hamas's leadership and the genuine rootedness of the whole movement in Palestinian society.
+It prevents us from understanding the decisions of Hamas's leadership and the genuine rootedness of the whole movement in Palestinian society.

 As long as this rootedness is robust, we should add, there will be no military solution for Israel to the "Hamas question", just like there is no military solution for Turkey to the "PKK question", and just like there has been no military solution for the US to the "Vietminh question":